liip/request.data/README.md

     cd request.data/
     vagrant up

+## Temp fix for crash on starting up the vagrant box

+After it crashes, ssh-into the box and run `curl https://bitbucket.org/pypa/setuptools/raw/bootstrap/ez_setup.py | python`

+Then run `pip install -r requirements.txt` again

+Exit

+Do `vagrant provision` again, that should fix it. …best to start with a fresh box though

+As soon as all the dependencies are installed you can ssh into the virtualmachine and run the application

+    vagrant ssh
+    foreman start

 As soon as all the dependencies are installed you can ssh into the virtualmachine and run the application